 It has an easy ignition button to help you get going quickly, and has just under 200 square inches of space to help make enough room for a small party.

-It has porcelain enameled cast iron grates, making it extremely heat and power efficient.
-It aalso has a durable cast-alumnium build making it heat efficient and durable in equal measure.
+It has porcelain enamelled cast iron grates, making it extremely heat and power efficient.
+It also has a durable cast aluminum build making it heat efficient and durable in equal measure.

 It has 8,500 BTUs, which is excellent for a portable grill.
 This makes it more than up to the task for burgers and large steaks, while not to much that it will rattle through your propane supply.